 ” I think work is needed by people to know where their place is in the world and to feel like they're contributing to it.
 And that can be paid work, volunteer work, something that brings us something outside of ourselves and takes us out of our own heads.
 So, I find it to be therapeutic.
 And I also think it's just as important to me as my injections.”

 She now works as part of the employment network with PVA, helping people go back to work after being on disability.
 She’ll soon train to become a certified benefits planner, helping veterans navigate the complex process of returning to work and determining the impact it will have on benefits.

-“I believe that being able to help people find something that’s going to get them to the best version of themselves that they want to be is what I enjoy doing.
-Working with veterans, specifically, as has always been something I’ve wanted to do.
-And at my age, and at this level of my career, I’m finally able to do that.”
+“I really enjoy helping people find something that will help them become the best version of themselves.
+Working with veterans, specifically, as has always been something I've wanted to do.
+And at my age, and at this level of my career, I'm finally able to do that.”

 If you or a Veteran in your life is looking to advance in your career, or change careers, please connect with our expert Veterans Career Program counselors, like Danielle.
 We provide career support, including professional development webinars, interview practice, resume review, and industry connections, free of charge.